Google Workspace connector

 • Admin email and Private key file (.json): The credentials must be for a service account with administrator access and domain-wide authority.

 • Chrome device, device, mobile device, and user stale thresholds: To limit the amount of data that is gathered for Neurons, set a threshold for a specific number of days.
-The connector will not include records unless the device (or user) has checked in or otherwise changed during that time.
+The connector will only import devices or users that have checked in or otherwise changed during that time.

 • Repeats: How often the connector should gather data.